Kaai Yuki: Characteristics

 She and Hiyama Kiyoteru were released as "student" and "teacher" vocals.

-Yuki is meant to be portrayed as a 9 year old elementary school student.
+Yuki is meant to be portrayed as a 9-year-old elementary school student.
 She is said to be "As tall as 10 big apples" and "As heavy as 86 apples".
 Her red randoseru is a motif of YAMAHA's wind controller, WX5.

 Popularity

-Launched in 2009, Yuki's voice has been gaining popularity in the early 2020s thanks to songs like "Lag Train" (ラグトレイン, Ragu Torein) and later similarly when the animated music video of "Gale All Back" (強風オールバック, Kyōfū Ōru Bakku) featuring her vocals and likeness went viral on YouTube and Niconico, topping the Billboard Japan Niconico Vocaloid Songs Top 20 chart for 13 weeks, and spawning multiple fan remakes in the form of redraws, anime music videos and song covers.
+Launched in 2009, Yuki's voice has been gaining popularity in the early 2020s thanks to songs like "Lagtrain" (ラグトレイン, Ragu Torein) and later similarly when the animated music video of "Kyoufuu All Back" (強風オールバック, Kyōfū Ōru Bakku) featuring her vocals and likeness went viral on YouTube and Niconico, topping the Billboard Japan Niconico Vocaloid Songs Top 20 chart for 13 weeks, and spawning multiple fan remakes in the form of redraws, anime music videos and song covers.